Features new to Windows 10: System Settings

 The modern Settings app from Windows 8 continues to evolve in Windows 10, incorporating more system setting configuration functionality from the Windows Control Panel.
 The ultimate goal is to make the Settings app feature complete, obviating the need for the Control Panel.

 The Push-button reset function has been changed to utilize files from the current Windows installation to rebuild the system rather than a separate recovery image.
 System updates carry over into the new installation and do not have to be re-downloaded.
 The separate "Refresh" option is removed; users are now given explicit choices within the Reset process to remove all personal files and applications, keep personal files but remove applications, or perform a full factory reset.

 Security

-MAC Address Randomization in WiFi has been introduced to try to prevent third parties from using the MAC address to track devices.
+MAC Address Randomization in Wi-Fi has been introduced to try to prevent third parties from using the MAC address to track devices.

 Windows Hello

 Windows Hello is a feature on Windows 10 that allows users to unlock the device with a user's fingerprint, iris scan, or face.
 It is an alternate option for signing in.
 There are two ways to unlock the device.